SpaceX's astronaut-riding Dragon arrives at space station

 A few hours before docking, the Dragon riders reported that the capsule was performing beautifully.
 Just in case, they slipped back into their pressurized launch suits and helmets for the rendezvous.

-The three space station residents kept cameras trained on the incoming capsule for the benefit of flight controllers at SpaceX headquarters in Hawthorne, California, and NASA’s Johnson Space Center in Houston.
+The three onboard the space station kept cameras trained on the incoming capsule for the benefit of flight controllers at SpaceX headquarters in Hawthorne, California, and NASA’s Johnson Space Center in Houston.

 Gleaming white in the sunlight, the Dragon was easily visible from a few miles out, its nose cone open and exposing its docking hook as well as a blinking light.
 The capsule loomed ever larger on live NASA TV as it closed the gap.